near/docs/docs/3.tutorials/auction/1-basic.md

 </Tabs>

-Now we have the contract deployed and initialized we can make bids to the contract from an account and check that the state changes as intended.
+Now the contract is deployed and initialized, bids are made to the contract from the account and it's checked that the state changes as intended.

 <Tabs groupId="code-tabs">